bendwyer/keepalived/README.md

 ```

 ## Configure HAProxy
+- HAProxy configuration is outside the scope of these instructions.
-Setup your HAProxy configuration on MASTER, and copy that configuration over to BACKUP.
-The HAProxy configuration file needs to be the same on both servers.
+- Configure HAProxy on MASTER, and copy that configuration over to BACKUP.
+The HAProxy configuration file should be the same on both servers.

 ## Install keepalived
-You could use `sudo apt install keepalived`, but the default version from Ubuntu's repos is outdated and posesses a few bugs.
-Instead, you'll need to build and install keepalived from the source files.
+The keepalived version available from the Ubuntu repos is always out of date, and has some significant bugs.
+Instead, the latest stable version of keepalived can be obtained by building the installation package from source files.

 - Perform the following steps on both servers.